Find urgent care

 What are common first-trimester health concerns, and can they be treated at urgent care?

 The first trimester of pregnancy is notoriously rough.
 Many women experience morning sickness, fatigue, and spotting (a light and inconsistent type of vaginal bleeding).
-All of these are relatively normal during the first 12 weeks of pregnancy, according to the Mayo Clinic.
+All of these are relatively normal during the first 12 weeks of pregnancy.
 However, having an urgent care center that you can book a same-day appointment with or use as a walk-in clinic can help give you peace of mind as you navigate early pregnancy.
 Let’s look at some common first-trimester health concerns and whether they can be treated at urgent care.

 Can I get a pregnancy test at urgent care?

 If you think you may be pregnant, taking a home pregnancy test is usually sufficient.
 A home pregnancy test measures the presence of hcg (a pregnancy hormone) in your urine.
-There are several brands of pregnancy tests available over the counter, however, a blood test at your doctor’s office may be more accurate if you are testing before your missed period, according to the Mayo Clinic.
+There are several brands of pregnancy tests available over the counter; however, a blood test at your doctor’s office may be more accurate if you are testing before your missed period.
 If you want to confirm your pregnancy with something a bit more reliable than a home pregnancy test, you can certainly book an appointment at urgent care.
 The doctor or physician’s assistant who sees you will be able to do a urine test or blood test to confirm your pregnancy.

 Can I go to urgent care for morning sickness?